jekyllgrim/ZScript_Basics/A1_Flow_Control.md

 There are two functions that can find a state by checking for a specific state label:

 - `FindState("State label")` looks for the specified state label and returns the first state of that state sequence.
 - `ResolveState("State label")` works similarly but is also context-aware.
 This basically means that it can be safely called from weapon or CustomInventory states, and ZScript will properly look for the state within said weapon/CustomInventory, not being confused about whether it should look for a state label on the player pawn holding it.
-Calling `return FindState(...)` from a Weapon/CustomInventory will result in an "ambiguous context" error and GZDoom will abort.
+Calling `FindState` in from a Weapon/CustomInventory will try to find the state in the player pawn that is the owner of the weapon/item, rather than in the weapon/item itself, creating ambiguous context and potentially aborting GZDoom.
   - It will also work on regular actors, so most of the time it's safe to use `ResolveState()` in any context.
 - If you have a conditional state return anywhere within the function, you have to put `return null` at the end of that function to explicitly tell it that if the first jump doesn't happen, it has to go to the next state.
   - In weapons you have to use `return ResolveState(null)` instead.
 (See [Weapons, overlays and PSprite](Weapons.md) for more details.)